thezapper/file-namer/README.md

 # file-namer

-A useful app to read a load of oddly named files, for example `Gary Gray - Some.Book.Title.00._.ABC Best-EVAH - More Random Text, The`.
+A useful app to read a load of oddly named files, for example `Gary Gray - Some.Book.Title.00._.ABC Best-EVAH - More Random Text, The.epub`.

 It will split the names up based on a set of token delimiters and make them easier to remove the extra words and rename the files.